FauvidoTechnologies/open-atlas/README.md

 ## Atlas

 Atlas is a fully-automated (through AI) OSINT tool.
 It can do all your work for you.

 Watch a demo here -> [demo](https://drive.google.com/file/d/1foBa7mQOJqXcLsD4xpSen7tXMjR2nQ8R/view?usp=drive_link).

+Atlas supports two modes, `AA` and `SAR`.
+The `AA` mode is the one you're using right now.
+It just aggregates and analyses information.
+The `SAR` mode is fully automatic which makes its own plans, executes them, infers and continues from thereon.

+PS: Most of the architecture that you see here is to support `atlas`!

-Contact me at [achintya.jai@owasp.org](mailto:achintya.jai@owasp.org) if you wish to know more!
+> Contact me at [achintya.jai@owasp.org](mailto:achintya.jai@owasp.org) if you wish to know more!

 ## Acknowledgements